-This response will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
-A face to face meeting may be the most appropriate way of doing this.
+The clerk will communicate with the complainant to seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
+A face to face meeting may be the most appropriate way of doing this which will be confirmed in writing within 5 school days of receipt of the complaint.